AgoraNomic/Help/Glossary.md

 Things that are typical to Agora, though not necessarily legally codified.

-### Spivak Pronouns

-Agora uses a type of neutral pronoun called Spivak for all players.
-This is simply e/em/eir.

 ### -or

 Agora tends to name offices by taking a regular title and replacing -er with -or.
 For example: Rulekeepor, Webmastor, Treasuror.